-Although fixer uppers may require some TLC at the expense of the future homebuyer, they can be sold successfully with a little creativity.
+Although fixer-uppers may require some TLC at the expense of the future homebuyer, they can be sold successfully with a little creativity.
 As a real estate agent, you come across all kinds of homes in various conditions.
-In order to be a successful real estate agent, you have to be able to find the best in any home.
+To be a successful real estate agent, you have to be able to find the best in any home.
 With a fixer-upper, you need to show homebuyers why the home is ideal for them and master the art of how to market a fixer-upper house, unveiling its hidden potential.

-If your list of properties includes fixer uppers, you need to understand who your pool of potential buyers are.
-Investors and house flippers are looking to buy a home at a reduced price, renovate and then sell it for more money.
-These individuals are able to see through the issues and focus on the potential of the property.
+If your list of properties includes fixer-uppers, you need to understand who your pool of potential buyers is.
+Investors and house flippers are looking to buy a home at a reduced price, renovate it, and then sell a fixer-upper for more money.
+These individuals can see through the issues and focus on the potential of the property.

 Another potential buyer is someone looking for a deal.
 If the property is in a very desirable neighborhood, even better.
 They may now have an in with a property in a neighborhood they may have been priced out of.

 Lastly, you have your group who loves a good project.
 They are interested in buying a home and putting money into it to make it their own.

 2. Emphasize the best features of the home

 Every fixer-upper has potential and it is your job as the real estate agent to showcase what is great about the home.
 Whether it is the structural bones of the home or the history behind it, there are always features worth bragging about.
 You should also help them envision the possibilities of the home and how it would ultimately look and serve the owner once it’s fixed up.

 3. Be truthful about the downsides of the home